goji vegan hotel Rhodes

 with a minimum stay of 3 nights. (the prices are higher during peak season July-September)

-In addition, there is a govt. tax for tourists: 0.50€ per night, per person.
+In addition, there is a tourist tax 0.50€ per night, per person.

 Dining at Goji Vegan Hotel